 It was developed by Francine Shapiro and was primarily used for Post Traumatic Stress Disorder (PTSD), but is now used worldwide to treat a wide range of distressing symptoms.
 EMDR is well evidenced as a successful treatment, and is one of the few trauma treatments recommended by NICE (National Institute for Health and Clinical Excellence) For further information do contact me, or view EMDR UK & Ireland Association website.

-I am a Counselling Psychotherapist and EMDR Accredited Consultant and Supervisor and founder partner of Serafina Counselling Partnership.
+I am a Counselling Psychotherapist and Supervisor and an EMDR Accredited Consultant and hold a Masters Degree in EMDR.
+I am a founder partner of Serafina Counselling Partnership.
 I utilise various models of Humanistic, Solution Focussed and EMDR therapy to offer my clients short or long term therapy.
-I have experience within an NHS Surgery and run a private practice at Woosehill Medical Centre, Wokingham and at my therapy room in Crowthorne.
+I have experience within an NHS Surgery and run a private practice at my therapy room in Crowthorne.

 I graduated from Greenwich University with a BA (Hons) in Counselling and I am a Senior Accredited member of the British Association for Counsellors and Psychotherapists and abide by their ethical framework for good practice.

 I graduated from Worcester University with a Masters Degree in EMDR.

 I am a BACP Senior Accredited therapist and an EMDR UK & Europe Accredited Consultant & Supervisor.

 I offer clinical supervision for talking therapy and also for EMDR therapists.